Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Introduction

+Our main results (Theorem~\ref{ermresult} and Theorem~\ref{mixupresult}) give a clear separation between Mixup training and regular training.
+They show that for data with two different features (or views) per class, ERM learns only one feature with high probability, while Mixup training can guarantee the learning of both features with high probability.
+Our analysis focuses on Midpoint Mixup, in which training is done on the midpoints of data points and their labels.
+While this seems extreme, we motivate this choice by proving several nice properties of Midpoint Mixup and giving intuitions on why it favors learning all features in the data in Section~\ref{mmlinsep}.

+In particular, Section \ref{mmlinsep} highlights the main ideas behind why this multi-view learning is possible in the relatively simple to understand setting of linearly separable data.
+We prove in this section that the Midpoint Mixup gradient descent dynamics can push towards learning all features in the data (for our notion of multi-view data) so long as there are dependencies between the features.
+Furthermore, we show that models that have learned all features can achieve arbitrarily small pointwise loss on Midpoint-Mixup-augmented data points, and that this property is unique to Midpoint Mixup.

-Section \ref{mainresults} contains our main results; we prove that, for a highly noisy class of data distributions with two features per class, minimizing the empirical cross-entropy using gradient descent can lead to learning only one of the features in the data while minimizing the Midpoint Mixup cross-entropy succeeds in learning both features.
-While our theory focuses on the case of two features/views per class to be consistent with \citet{allenzhu2021understanding}, our techniques can readily be extended to more general multi-view data distributions.
+In Section \ref{theorems}, we show that the ideas developed for the linearly separable case can be extended to a noisy, non-linearly-separable class of data distributions with two features per class.
+We prove in our main results that for such distributions, minimizing the empirical cross-entropy using gradient descent can lead to learning only one of the features in the data (Theorem \ref{ermresult}) while minimizing the Midpoint Mixup cross-entropy succeeds in learning both features (Theorem \ref{mixupresult}).
+While our theory in this section focuses on the case of two features/views per class to be consistent with \citet{allenzhu2021understanding}, our techniques can readily be extended to more general multi-view data distributions.

-Lastly, in Section \ref{experiments}, we conduct experiments illustrating that our theoretical insights in Sections \ref{prelim} and \ref{mainresults} can apply to the training of realistic models on standard image classification benchmarks.
-We show that, as additional spurious features correlated with each class are introduced, Midpoint Mixup outperforms ERM in recovering the true signal present in the original data in most cases.
+Last but not least, we show in Section \ref{experiments} that our theory extends to practice by training models on image classification benchmarks that are modified to have additional spurious features correlated with the true class labels.
+We find in our experiments that Midpoint Mixup outperforms ERM, and performs comparably to the previously used Mixup settings in \citet{zhang2018mixup}.
+A primary goal of this section is to illustrate that Midpoint Mixup is not just a toy theoretical setting, but rather one that can be of practical interest.